binaryphile/www.minimak.org/pages/download.md

 Or, if you have $1086 US to burn, consider the [Optimus Popularis](http://store.artlebedev.com/electronics/optimus-popularis/) keyboard.
-It lets you use show any letter (or image, for that matter) on any key!
+It lets you show any letter (or image, for that matter) on any key!

 Or, if you're a real keyboard ninja, consider [Das Keyboard Model S Ultimate] (http://www.daskeyboard.com/model-s-ultimate/), which has no lettering at all!
+At least then it won't be incorrect.

+It is not suggested, however, that you remove and replace the keys of your keyboard in the new configuration.
+Some keyboards don't support the removal of keys and some have keys of differing shapes for different parts of the keyboard.